- The Resume Was the Easy Part

-Email everything to yourself to make sure the formatting has come out right.
+Email everything to yourself to make sure the formatting has come outright.
 Then upload and send it to the company.
 Indicate in your cover letter that you will follow up with a phone call within a week.

 First Impressions Matter

 A great cover letter is your best and only chance to impress a hiring manager enough to get an interview and job offer.
-No matter how chocked full of fancy degrees and impressive achievements your resume might be, if you don’t spend time crafting a killer cover letter, you won’t even get that first foot in the door.
+No matter how chocked full of fancy degrees and impressive achievements

 Spend time on your cover letter in terms of rich content and less on how long a cover letter should be.
-Be neutral, avoid fancy fonts, excessive highlighting, bolding, underlining etc. And again, do a spell, grammar and syntax check at least three times.
+Be neutral, avoid fancy fonts, excessive highlighting, bolding, underlining, etc. And again, do a spell, grammar, and syntax check at least three times.

-Keep it short, specific, clean looking and honest, and you will have hiring managers beating down your door!
+Keep it short, specific, clean-looking, and honest, and you will have hiring managers beating down your door!